merchise/xotl.ql/docs/source/inners.rst

 	     expression, and our bubble captures them all and stores them so that we are able to create the query object from those pieces (and their order).

+.. [#never-happens] Actually, since we use *is* comparison there will never be
+		    a case in which parts that occur in different syntactical units are confused although they may be equivalent -- i.e different `ifs`, or different elements in the selection won't be merged and thus their logical boundaries will be kept.